 - Adult attention-deficit/hyperactivity disorder (ADHD) assessment and CBT for ADHD

 - Substance abuse/addiction

-Adult clinical and health psychology and neuropsychology interns also attend a weekly Biopsychosocial Case Conference designed to discuss challenging clinical cases from a biopsychosocial approach.
+Adult clinical and health psychology interns also attend a weekly Biopsychosocial Case Conference designed to discuss challenging clinical cases from a biopsychosocial approach.

 The remainder of the supervision is provided in a separate group supervision format.
 The agenda of the group supervision will be determined by the cohort and led at times by the track coordinator or training director, to discuss general issues related to the internship.